LSF User Manual

 - Resources - the job is high in the queue, but there are not enough resources to satisfy the job’s request

 For the complete list, see the "Pending jobs" section under the About jobs states.

 Displaying Computing Resources

-As stated above, computing resources are hosts, CPUs, memory, and generic resources like GPUs.
+As stated above, computing resources are hosts, cores, memory, and GPUs.
 The resources of each compute host can be seen by running the bhosts and lshosts commands.

 The characteristics of each queue can be seen by running the bqueues command.
 Finally, a load summary report for each host can be seen by running lsload.

 User Permissions and Limits

 Job Statistics and Accounting